kakilian/red-nose-rebels/README.md

 ### Audio Management

-I used sound to make playing more fun.
-I organized all the audio files and ensured they work smoothly across the project.
+We used sound to make playing more fun.
+We organized all the audio files and ensured they work smoothly across the project.

 - **How sounds are loaded:** When the game starts, all sounds (dice rolling, winning, losing, and the bell when you pick a reindeer) are loaded from the `assets/audio` folder.
 Each sound is set up once and stored in memory so it can be played quickly when needed.
 - **How sounds are played and reused:** Instead of creating new sound objects every time, the same objects are reused.
 When you roll the dice, the dice sound plays.
 When you hover over a reindeer, a bell sound plays.
 After each sound finishes, it stops and resets so it can play again the next time.